WORKSHOP 1: Screenprinting with Specialist Communication Design students (October 2025)

 WORKSHOP 2: RISO with illustration pathway students (November 2025)

-illustration students (64) in pairs
+illustration pathway students in pairs (32 pairs)

-After the workshops:
+Reflection after the workshops:

-Interview 1: Print Technician WD
+Interview 1: Print Technician WD (face to face interview)

-Interview 2: My Colleague (Illustration tutor) NB – Via Email questions
+Interview 2: My Colleague (Illustration tutor) NB (Via Email questions)

-Interview 3: My Line Manager LA – Via Email questions
+Interview 3: My Line Manager LA (Via Email questions)

 References: